LucyMcGowan/teaching-in-coronavirus-era/content/data/cloth-masks.md

 A randomized experiment in Vietnam compared the effectiveness of medical versus cloth face masks at preventing viral respiratory infections for health care workers. [[Link to article](https://bmjopen.bmj.com/content/5/4/e006577)]

 This was used as a homework assignment.
-Below are the associated files:
+Click below to download the associated files:

 [[RMarkdown document](/resources/cloth-mask.Rmd)]
 [[Homework assignment](/resources/cloth-mask_homework.pdf)]